hitachihex/WillOfTheWispsTAS/README.md

 F9 - Toggle display of in-game OSD (this is the alternative to Buggy)

+Middle mouse click to move top left corner of OSD to cursor location in-game.

 --------------------------------------------------------

 [ - To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.)<br/>